Flavio-Ore/modern-snapgram/README.md

 ### Backend

 This project uses Backend as a Service (BaaS) for the backend.
 The BaaS provider used is [Appwrite](https://appwrite.io/).

-## <a name="features">New Features ⭐</a>

-The [original features](https://github.com/adrianhajdin/social_media_app?tab=readme-ov-file#-features) were implemented in the project, but I also added some new features, such as:

-🤜 **Integrated chat**: You can now chat with other users, create, delete and edit messages, as well as view the number of unread messages.

-🤜**Many more post and ...videos?**: You can now upload videos or images in formats validated in the forms. **You can upload up to 10 multimedia contents :^)**.

-🤜 **Improved UI**: New button layouts, new ShadCN components, new interactions and animations.
-Updated UI considering small, medium or large screen devices.

-🤜 **Are you online**: Online or offline status is updated **only** at login or logout.

-🤜 **Followers**: You can now follow users and be followed by others.

 ## <a name="local-setup">Local Setup 👩‍💻</a>